 Nonimmigrant visa holders traveling outside the United States with a pending AOS

-If the foreign national holds a nonimmigrant visa and is filing for an adjustment of status, it is mandated not to travel unless he/she has an Advance Parole.
+For most categories, if the foreign national holds a nonimmigrant visa and is filing for an adjustment of status, it is mandated not to travel unless he/she has an Advance Parole.
+However, there are a few exceptions to this rule.
+H-1B, L-1, and K-3/4 visa holders do not need to get an advance parole document as long as they have a valid visa.
 The Adjustment of Status (AOS) petition is the final stage in obtaining a United States green card.
 As a result, it takes longer to process through the USCIS.
 During this critical time of processing, the petitioner is advised to avoid any of the following actions which would cause the USCIS to believe the petition has been abandoned.

 Actions which can lead to Adjustment of Status Petition Abandonment:

 - Does not respond to USCIS requests

 - Does not provide fingerprints/biometrics

 - Travels outside the United States without obtaining an Advance Parole.

 If the AOS has been deemed “abandoned” and the petitioner wishes to stay in the United States, the petitioner will be required to file the proper documentation in order to maintain valid nonimmigrant status.

 Due to the high risks, AOS petitioners who wish to travel are highly advised to obtain Advance Parole (AP) before traveling outside the United States.
 Failure to receive the AP before traveling will result in AOS petition abandonment.

 H-1B holders traveling outside the United States with pending AOS